 As radicchio continues to gain popularity here, increasingly, seed with this quality of specificity is becoming available in the US.
 We are leagues from where we were even 5-10 years ago in terms of the genetics available to North American growers.
 Our partnership with Smarties Bio, a young northern Italian Seed Breeding company doing this work in the context of organic field systems, represents a leading edge of this work.

 Timing and Growing:

 Timing of planting is the single most important key to success with the radicchio, and most often where people go wrong.
-In our area, radicchio is best sown (usually in flats) from mid-June through the first third of July.
+In our area, radicchio is best sown (usually in flats) from right around the summer solstice through the first third of July.
 Heading varieties (Chioggia, Verona, Treviso precoce, Lusia, Rosa) are better sown towards the earlier part of this window.
 Looser or more cold tolerant varieties (Gorizia/Isontina, Castelfranco, Treviso Tardivo, Catalogna) or the earliest slotted varieties of the heading types, have more flexibility and can be successfully sown later in the window.
 Grumolo (a late winter/early spring harvested variety) can be sown into August.